Editorial novelty

 No hay anuncios

-The novel portrays a world that is ending, of neighbors talking from window to window and women cooling themselves.
+The novel portrays a world that is ending, of neighbors talking from window to window and of women cooling themselves in the evening air.

-— And also of women who criticize each other a lot.
-It was a world where there were no filters, where patriarchy was a machine that we all had upon us and no one questioned.
+— And also about women who criticize each other a lot.
+It was a world where there were no filters, where the patriarchy was a machine that we all had on top of us and no one questioned.
 I used to go to the hairdresser's and hear those women talking about other women in a terrible way.
-Everything was much more violent, more brutal, men said terrible things to older women.
+Everything was much more violent, more brutal, men said terrible things to women.
 If we compare it to today, it's an abyss.
-It was a world where people talked a lot but remained silent even more.
+It was a world where much was said but more was still silenced.
 With the silence of all those women, you could burn Catalonia.